Meet our SACA collective

 Throughout the 90’s and 2010s Joe has been involved in an organic food CoOp, a volunteer at Community Aid Abroad (OXFAM), the Port Phillip EcoCentre and Earthcare St Kilda.

 Joe travelled to Sicily with his young family in 2002 that began his journey of connecting with music made by Sicilians.
 It developed more significantly from 2010 with his voice as a broadcaster in student and community radio.
-Joe began volunteering at 3CR Community Radio in early 2014 where he am involved in Training, Programming and Committee of Management.
+Joe began volunteering at 3CR Community Radio in early 2014 where he became involved in Training, Programming, Committee of Management and is also the Music Co-Ordinator.

-The opportunity to travel to Europe and Sicily in the last 10 years has enabled Joe to establish friendships and relations with a broad range of multi disciplinary artists.
-Joe actively support and engage with the work of the Sicilian diaspora in the south east of so called Australia.
+The opportunity to travel to Europe and Sicily since 2011 has enabled Joe to establish friendships and relations with a broad range of multi disciplinary artists.
+He actively supports and engages with the work of the Sicilian diaspora in the south east of so called Australia.

 Janetta Ziino